This page is a supplement to the the SaaS Metrics 2.0 blog post. It provides detailed definitions for each of the key metrics used in that post.

 Lifetime Value of Customer

-In the situation where there is no expansion revenue expected over the lifetime of a customer, you can use this simple formula:
+In the situation where all customers have roughly the same ARPA, and where there is no expansion revenue expected over the lifetime of a customer, you can use this simple formula:

 which can also be expressed as follows: